nim-lang/website/jekyll/donate.md

 # Other ways to donate

-Apart from BountySource you can also donate to Nim using one the following services.
+Apart from BountySource, you can also donate to Nim using one the following services.